markschultz/team-panda-fall-2024/adrs/adr-021-matching-data-store.md

 - We will store candidate/job match results in a data store
 - Another service (TBD) will refresh the store at regular intervals (several minutes).
-- The Employer Management and Candidate microservices will query this data store in order to retrieve match information
+- The Employer Management and Candidate microservices will query this data store via the matching microservice (ADR-019) in order to retrieve match information.
-  - Should there be a microservice for this?

 ## Positive Consequences